cloudsigma/ansible-cloudsigma/README.md

     "ping": "pong"
     }

 Success!
-You can now install the inventory tracker in a more permanent fashion by creating a symlink inside `/etc/ansible`:

-    $ ln -s /path/to/ansiblecs.py /etc/ansible/cloudsigma
+If that worked out, let's make this your default Ansible back-end.
+To do this, edit `/etc/ansible/ansible.cfg` (or create it if it doesn't exist).
+What you need to do is to change 'hostfile' such that it points to your script.
+A minimal `ansible.cfg` would look like this:

+    [defaults]
+    hostfile = /path/to/ansiblecs.py

 This allows you to simply run:

-    $ ansible -i cloudsigma -u cloudsigma ansible.local -m ping
+    $ ansible -u cloudsigma ansible.local -m ping